What's your name?

 Feedback beacons are going to change your life.
 Give me 4 minutes and I’ll show you how.

-You’ve worked so hard to construct your sales pitch.
-How do you know your sales pitch is working?
+You’ve worked so hard to construct your long-form sales pitch.

 Nature of Feedback Beacons

-When π is clicked show this message: Thanks for your feedback.
+When 👍 is clicked show this message: Thanks for your feedback.

-When π is clicked show this message: I’ll share this with my team and rework this section.
+When 👎 is clicked show this message: I’ll share this with my team and rework this section.
 Thank you.

-The beauty of this architecture is that we’re collecting feedback from actual hot prospects as they are consuming our sales pitch!
+The beauty of this architecture is that we’re collecting feedback from actual hot prospects as they are consuming our sales pitch.

-Why Knowing Precise Location of Breakage Matters
+Why Knowing the Precise Breakage Location Matters

 Let’s look at two shoppers.

 The A/B testing tool would simply say we lost both shoppers.
 It wouldn’t tell us where we lost them.
-Next, I’m going to show how having access to that type of insight is an unfair advantage.
+Using Feedback Beacons you’ll know the precise location.

 How Feedback Beacons Are An Unfair Advantage